datadryad/dryad-app/app/views/layouts/_about.html.md

 - [UC Press](https://dash.ucpress.edu/)
 - [ONEshare](https://oneshare.cdlib.org/) (in partnership with [DataONE](http://dataone.org/))

-For information about Submission to Dash check out our [guidance here](https://github.com/CDLUC3/dashv2/blob/master/app/views/layouts/_help.html.md)
+For information about Submission to Dryad check out our [guidance here](https://github.com/CDL-Dryad/dryad/blob/master/app/views/layouts/_help.html.md)

 ## Architecture and Implementation

-Dash is completely open source.
+Dryad is completely open source.
 Our code is made publicly available on GitHub (http://cdluc3.github.io/dash/).
-Dash is based on an underlying Ruby-on-Rails data publication platform called Stash.
+Dryad is based on an underlying Ruby-on-Rails data publication platform called Stash.
 Stash encompasses three main functional components: Store, Harvest, and Share.

 - Store: The Store component is responsible for the selection of datasets; their description in terms of configurable metadata schemas, including specification of ORCID and Fundref identifiers for researcher and funder disambiguation; the assignment of DOIs for stable citation and retrieval; designation of an optional limited time embargo; and packaging and submission to the integrated repository
 - Harvest: The Harvest component is responsible for retrieval of descriptive metadata from that repository for inclusion into a Solr search index